trien-hong/ChromeHttpRequestBlocker/README.md

 * Added a way to clear your entire pattterns
     * Added confirmation to see if the user really wants to clear their patterns
 * Change some of the styling and layout
+    * Moved the majority of buttons to the bottom
+    * Added a scroll down when adding new sites
+    * Added titles when hovering over certain elements
+    * Added "borders" to better help seperate different elements
+    * Removed some of the unnecessary or extra padding/margin from Bootstrap
+    * Moved custom CSS to a different file